ArtNazarov/HtmlBuilder/README.md

 [The tool to make a palette file](https://github.com/ArtNazarov/colorpalette)

-Note: color alias mush have name in the template like `_color_`
+Note: color alias mush have name in the template like `_color_` Palettes must be placed in the app folder.

 # Serverside endpoints